Kong/docs.konghq.com/app/_hub/kong-inc/request-validator/overview/_index.md

 ## Parameter validation

-Only JSON Schema Draft 4 compliant validator is supported for parameter validation.
+Only the JSON Schema Draft 4 compliant validator is supported for parameter validation.

 {:.important}
 > Even if `config.version` is set to `kong`, the parameter validation will still use the JSON Schema Draft 4 compliant validator.